mrbombmusic/conditional-trap/README.md

 snares = 'your file directory path' hats = 'your file directory path'

-The kicks, snare and hihats have multiple files in each folder while the bass is one single audio file.
-The drum sounds are a part of an 808 drum sample packet that I downloaded for free at: https://soundpacks.com/free-sound-packs/808-drum-kit/
+The kicks, snare and hihats have multiple files in each folder.
+The drum sounds are a part of an 808 drum sample packet that I downloaded for free at: https://soundpacks.com/free-sound-packs/808-drum-kit/ I have also included a zip file for the drums sounds in this repo.

 Link to youtube video: https://youtu.be/wQ-aBGY2Ntg